WhiteMemory99/aiogram_album_handler/README.md

 # Aiogram media group handler

-This repo is a full example of an echo-bot catching media groups.
+This repo serves a complete example of an echo-bot with media groups support.
-The minimal required aiogram version for this example to work is 2.12.1.
+The solution has been tested on aiogram **3.0 beta 6**.